 An hour southeast of the city is Ligonier, PA, the home to Idlewild Park and SoakZone.
 Named the “Best Kids Park in the World” by Amusement Today Magazine, Idlewild Park is the spot where Pittsburgh natives flock to enjoy classic rides, games, and food.

 Storybook Forest brings to life classic nursery rhymes and lets visitors meet and greet their favorite characters from the tall tales.
 SoakZone is attached to the park; this outdoor waterpark has tube slides, a wave pool, and Captain Kidd’s Adventure Galley with kid-friendly tube slides and interactive water play features.

 Historic Ligonier Valley sends families on a trip back in time with quaint shops, Linn Run State Park, and the Compass Inn Museum, a 1799 Stagecoach stop showing life and transportation in the early 1800’s.

 Fallingwater and Kentuck Knob

-Architecture fans know the name Frank Lloyd Wright; two of his fabulous works of art are Fallingwater and Kentuck Knob in Mill Run, PA.
+Two of famous architect Frank Lloyd Wright’s works of art are Fallingwater and Kentuck Knob in Mill Run, PA.
 Fallingwater was constructed in 1936.
 It was the child of Wright and Edgar J. Kaufmann and shows their understanding that man and nature can and should live in harmony with nature.